Skip to main content

 1. Search for scholarships.

-There are plenty of niche and broad scholarships to help you pay for college.
-Start looking early and apply for as many awards as possible.
-This will allow you to offset the cost of tuition, and remember: you don’t have to pay back the awards.
+There are plenty of scholarships—both niche and broad—available to help you pay for college.
+Begin your search early and apply for as many awards as possible.
+This will allow you to offset the cost of tuition, since scholarships don’t require repayment.

 2. Apply for schools that meet 100% of need.